Good Faith Estimate

 • Any additional fees that may apply, such as late cancellations or documentation requests

-This is not a contract or a guarantee.
-Your estimate may change depending on your needs, goals, and preferences.
-You are not obligated to continue therapy.
+A Good Faith Estimate is not a contract or a guarantee.
+Your estimate may change depending on your needs, goals, and preferences, and you are not obligated to continue therapy.

 When You'll Receive It

-Self-pay clients will receive a personalized estimate after the free 15-minute consultation and before the first billable session (such as an intake or therapy appointment).
+Self-pay clients will receive a personalized Good Faith Estimate after the free 15-minute consultation and before the first billable session (such as an intake or therapy appointment).

-You may also request an updated estimate at any time.
+You may also request an updated estimate at any time during your care.

 Your Rights

-• You can request a Good Faith Estimate at any point during your care.
+• You can request a Good Faith Estimate at any time.

-• If your bill is $400 or more above the estimate, you may dispute the charge.
+• If your bill is $400 or more above the estimate provided, you have the right to dispute the charge.

 How to Request a Good Faith Estimate

-If you’re a self-pay prospective cleint and choose to request services after your free 15-minute consultation, you'll receive a Good Faith Estimate before your first billable session.
+If you are a self-pay prospective client and choose to begin services after your free 15-minute consultation, you will receive a Good Faith Estimate before your first billable session.

-Current self-pay clients may request a Good Faith Estimate at any time by sending a message to their therapist through the secure client portal
+Current self-pay clients may request a Good Faith Estimate at any time by sending a message through the secure client portal.